JackKelly/light-speed-io/design.md

 Allow for very fast access to:
 * [Zarr](https://zarr.dev/) arrays.
 Jack is mostly focused on [sharded Zarr arrays](https://zarr.dev/zeps/accepted/ZEP0002.html).
 But LSIO could also be helpful for non-sharded Zarr arrays.
     * Jack is particularly focused on speeding up the data pipeline for training machine learning models on multi-dimensional datasets.
-This is described in [Jack's blog post](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr).
+This is described below in the [Priorities](#priorities) section.
 * Other file formats used for multi-dimensional arrays, such as NetCDF, GRIB, and EUMETSAT's native file format.
 (LSIO could help to speed up [kerchunk](https://fsspec.github.io/kerchunk/))

 ## Timeline